Microphysics of Early Dark Energy: Discussion

 Furthermore, we find that the inclusion of anisotropic shear can help or hinder EDE as a solution to the Hubble tension, depending on the way it is introduced.
-For shear model I, defined by the gauge-invariant equation of state given in Eq.~(\ref{eq: shear model 1}), the addition of a new shear component to the total stress-energy of the system leads to significant changes to the evolution of the density and velocity perturbations of the fluid, and of the evolution of the Weyl potential at large scales.
+For shear model I, defined by the gauge-invariant equation of state given in Eq.~(\ref{eq: shear model 1}), the addition of a new shear component to the total stress energy of the system leads to significant changes to the evolution of the density and velocity perturbations of the fluid, and of the evolution of the Weyl potential at large scales.
 These large-scale changes to the perturbative evolution lead to significant alterations to the CMB angular power spectrum at $\ell<1000$, which in turn constrain the amount of shear allowed in this model to be negligible.

 Alternatively, when anisotropic shear is introduced via the equation of motion given in Eq.~(\ref{eq: shear model 2}), we find significantly different results.
-For a non-negligible region of parameter space, the inclusion of this shear in a generic EDE model not only improves upon the resolution to the Hubble tension provided by EDE, but simultaneously softens the $S_8$ tension with $H_0=69.56\pm0.60$ km/s/Mpc and $S_8=0.833\pm0.013$, compared to the standard EDE case which gives $H_0=69.11\pm0.58$ km/s/Mpc and $S_8=0.849\pm0.013$.
+For a non-negligible region of parameter space, the inclusion of this shear in a generic EDE model not only slightly improves upon the resolution to the Hubble tension provided by EDE, but simultaneously softens the $S_8$ tension with $H_0=69.56\pm0.60$ km/s/Mpc and $S_8=0.833\pm0.013$, when compared to the standard EDE case which gives $H_0=69.11\pm0.58$ km/s/Mpc and $S_8=0.849\pm0.013$.
 This favorable region of parameter space loosely given by $c_\phi^2>0.6$ and $A_\sigma<-0.2$, is indistinguishable from the standard EDE model using \textit{Planck} 2018 data alone.
 Using a Fisher information matrix analysis, we found that future observations from CMB-S4 will be able to distinguish between these different microphysical scenarios.

 A clear preference for a non-negligible amount of EDE shear would imply that if EDE is at play, it need not be the result of a canonical scalar field.
-Rather, strongly anisotropic microphysics may be indicative of a novel structure like a cosmic lattice of topological defects, or a configuration of vector fields.
-Future probes of LSS and the CMB will be essential to verifying if anisotropic EDE was present in the early universe, and will offer further clues into the microphysics of EDE.
+Rather, strongly anisotropic microphysics may be indicative of a novel component that is isotropic at the background level, but breaks isotropy perturbatively.
+Examples range from free-streaming neutrinos to more speculative models such as a cosmic lattice or coherent vector fields.
+Our approach has been to study the impact of the equation of state, sound speed, and anisotropic shear more generally.